Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

-In that perspective, an issue we have not considered yet is \alex{medium motion} during the acquisition of the reflection matrix.
+An issue we have not considered in this paper is \alex{medium motion} during the acquisition of the reflection matrix.
 Of course, the assumption of a static medium is everything but true especially for in-vivo applications~\citep{Jang2014}.
 To cope with the dynamic features of the medium, two strategies can be followed.
 The first one is to limit the measurement time of the $\mathbf{R}$-matrix at its minimum, as allowed by our device using a few illuminations.
 The second one is to develop algorithms that consider \alex{medium motion} during the measurement of $\mathbf{R}$~\cite{Kang2023}.
-Interestingly, temporal fluctuations of the medium’s reflectivity and refractive index can provide a key information for probing the multi-cellular dynamics in optical microscopy~\cite{Apelian2016,Scholler2020}.
+Interestingly, temporal fluctuations of the medium's reflectivity and refractive index can provide a key information for probing the multi-cellular dynamics in optical microscopy~\cite{Apelian2016,Scholler2020}.

-\alexx{Just as the concept of plane-wave imaging~\cite{montaldo_coherent_2009} revolutionized the field of ultrasound~\cite{mace_functional_2011,errico_ultrafast_2015} by providing an unprecedented frame rate, our device will constitute in a near future an ideal tool for probing the 3D dynamics of tissues at a much smaller scale.}
+Just as the concept of plane-wave imaging~\cite{montaldo_coherent_2009} revolutionized the field of ultrasound~\cite{mace_functional_2011,errico_ultrafast_2015} by providing an unprecedented frame rate, \corr{our device will constitute in a near future an ideal tool for probing the 3D dynamics of tissues at a much smaller scale~\cite{Scholler2020,Muenter2020}.
+In medical imaging, an increase of the frame rate by one to two orders of magnitude is necessary for ophtalmic applications due to eye movements (10 Hz~\cite{Mazlin2022}).
+It is also important in dermatology since standard OCT devices remain extremely slow to acquire 3D skin images (0.04 Hz~\cite{Latriglia2023}).
+At last, our imaging apparatus is an ideal tool for the monitoring of cell development in 3D whether it be for embryology or pharmacology with the fast development of organoids~\cite{Harrison2021}.
+For all these applications, the 3D imaging capability at a high frame rate will be particularly decisive.}

 { \textbf{Methods}}

 {\textbf{Experimental components.}}

 The following components were used in the experimental setup (Fig.~\ref{fig:setup}): A swept laser source (800-875 nm; Superlum-850 HP), one galvanometer (Thorlabs, LSKGG4), one scan lens $L_1$ ($f_1=$ 110 mm), two immersion objective lenses (40$\times$; NA, 0.8; \Paul{Nikon}), an imaging lens $L_2$ ($f_2=250$ mm) and an ultrafast camera (25~kHz; Phantom-v2640).